andeya/erpc-doc/01/README.md

 		SetBody(body interface{})
 		// SetNewBody resets the function of geting body.
 		SetNewBody(newBodyFunc NewBodyFunc)
-		// NewBody creates a new body by packet type and URI.
-		// Note:
-		//  only for writing packet;
-		//  should be nil when reading packet.
-		// NewBody(seq uint64, ptype byte, uri string) interface{}

 		// MarshalBody returns the encoding of body.
 		MarshalBody() ([]byte, error)
 		// UnmarshalNewBody unmarshal the encoded data to a new body.